Tutorial

 In machine and deep learning training sessions, GPU utilization is the most important aspect to observe, and is available through notable GPU third party and built in tools.

-We can define GPU’s utilization as the speed that a single or multiple GPU kernels are operating over the last second, which is parallel to a GPU being used by a deep learning program.
-We could also say that
+We can define GPU utilization as the speed at which a single or multiple GPU kernels operate over the last second, which is parallel to a GPU being used by a deep learning program.

 How do you know you need more GPU compute?